POTJIE, PRIDE & PREJUDICE

 Break the spices up until coarse and add to the pot.

-Add the lamb stock and cover with lid.
+Add the lamb stock and cover with the lid.

 Once the stock has lightly simmered add the browned lamb neck back into the cast iron pot and cover with the lid.